Krish2208/ping-pong-rl/README.md

-# 2 Player Ping Pong using Reinforcement Learning
+# Snake using Reinforcement Learning